chanstev/labs/project/CONTEXT.md

 - Profile section renamed to About
 - Improved color theme and navigation for clarity and accessibility
 - Copyright updated
+- Switched to Quint theme for simplicity and  compatibility; replaced shortcodes with Markdown links to avoid loading errors and improve reliability.

 ## Maintenance
 - All content is managed via Markdown in the `docs/` directory